Utak-West/Top-Notch-New-Jersey/content/services/kitchen-remodeling.md

 - Cabinet installation and adjustment
 - Countertop templating and installation
 - Backsplash and tile work
-- Electrical finish work and lighting
+- Professional finish work and lighting
 - Plumbing fixture installation
 - Paint and final trim work